-Summer's heat may enflame hivesMay 30th, 2012 in Immunology /
+Summer's heat may enflame hivesMay 30, 2012 in Medicine & Health / Immunology

 (HealthDay) -- Nearly one in four people develops hives at some time or another, and they can be triggered by hot summer weather.